 When you see swarmers you should understand that swarms last only around 30 minutes.
 That means, those swarmers probably came from somewhere on your property, or near your property, so they are a warning sign of a current infestation.

 Swarmers are looking for the best location to begin a colony.
 They will be looking for sources of wood, vegetation, and moisture.
 For this reason, it is important to move wood sources (especially damp wood) away from your foundation perimeter.
 Clean up leaves, twigs, and stick debris.
 Inspect gutters and downspouts to make sure rainwater is being channeled away from your foundation.
 Fix leaky spigots, hoses, and plumbing.
 Address any conditions that allow rainwater to dampen the soil near your outside walls.

 All summer, subterranean termites are active.
 If you're lucky, you may see some signs of their activity.
 Hopefully, you'll see early signs and not the latter signs of termite damage.

 Worker termites create mud tubes (also called shelter tubes) to get from the ground to the wood of man-made structures.
 Look for these shelter tubes in dark places.
-Workers do not like the light.
+Workers do not like light.
 If your home is on a block foundation, you'll need to look inside each pier.
-While workers can create mud tubes any time of year, summer is a comfortable time, temperature wise, to inspect for them.
+While workers can create mud tubes any time of year, summer is a comfortable time, temperature-wise, to inspect for them.

 During the summer months, it is a good idea to check under mulch and other wooden objects in your yard to see if there are termites underneath.
 Look for black insects with white wings or pale insects that look like maggots with six legs.
-You may find them in a stump, a dying bush, a log, or similar object.
+You may find them in a stump, a dying bush, a log, or a similar object.

 In fall, termites begin to slow down, if they haven't found a nice, warm area of ground underneath a man-made structure.
 It is important to understand that termites can feed all year long.
 That means, they can be feeding on your home in fall.
 This is the time of year to look for signs inside.